-The course documentation required for the accreditation process must be validated prior to submission to TEQSA.
-The documents can then proceed to the TEQSA experts for review.
-This validation is designed to preempt any concerns that TEQSA or its appointed external experts may raise about the course.
+Course documentation required for the TEQSA accreditation process must be validated prior to submission.
+Once validated, the documents can then proceed to TEQSA and the TEQSA experts for review.
+Validation and approval is an important quality process and is designed to pre-empt any concerns that TEQSA or its appointed external experts may raise about the course.
+The validation and approval process includes the following: